spectrocloud/librarium/docs/docs-content/getting-started/gcp/update-k8s-cluster.md

 Follow the instructions of the [Deploy a Cluster](./deploy-k8s-cluster.md) tutorial to create a cluster profile and cluster with the [_hello-universe_](https://github.com/spectrocloud/hello-universe) application.
-Your cluster should be successfully provisioned and in a healthy state in the cloud of your choosing.
+Your cluster should be successfully provisioned and in a healthy state.

-The cluster profile name follows the pattern `[cloud provider]-profile`.
-The cluster name follows the pattern `[cloud provider]-cluster`.
-This tutorial uses Azure for illustration purposes.
+The cluster profile name is `gcp-profile` and the cluster name is `gcp-cluster`.

 Navigate to the left **Main Menu** and select **Profiles** to view the cluster profile page.
 Find the cluster profile corresponding to your cluster in the list of profiles.
 Click on the **three-dot Menu** and select **Clone**.

 A dialog appears to confirm the details of the cloned cluster profile.
-Fill in the **Name** input using the pattern `[cloud provider]-profile-api`.
+Fill in the **Name** input with `gcp-profile-api`.
 Click on **Confirm** to create the profile.

 The list of cluster profiles appears.
 Select the cloned cluster profile to view its details.